 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-Join the National CMV Foundation in raising awareness for congenital cytomegalovirus this June during CMV awareness month.
-This event will be completely virtual and held on June 26th.
-We can't all be together physically, but we can still make a difference apart!
+Join the National CMV Foundation in raising awareness for congenital cytomegalovirus this June during CMV Awareness Month!

-Since this event is virtual, you choose your own starting line, starting time, and route.
-Your challenge is to walk, run, or roll for 5k (3.1 miles) on June 26th, and if you feel up for it, post your accomplishment on social media with the hashtags #stopcmv, #screen4cmv, and #strides4cmv so we can see how well you did!
+If you want to participate virtually, simply choose your own starting line, starting time, and route.
+Your challenge is to walk, run, or roll for 5k (3.1 miles) on June 4th, and if you feel up for it, post your accomplishment on social media with the hashtags #Strides4CMV, #StopCMV, #Screen4CMV, and #CMVAwareness so we can see how well you did!

 IS THERE A FUNDRAISING REQUIREMENT?